modelscope/data-juicer/demos/README.md

 - Data (`data`)
   - This folder contains some sample datasets.

+- Overview scan (`overview_scan`)
+  - This demo introduces the basic concepts and functions of Data-Juicer, such as features, configuration, operators, and so on.

 - Data process loop (`data_process_loop`)
   - This demo analyzes and processes a dataset, providing a comparison of statistical information before and after the processing.